flux-framework/flux-core/doc/man1/flux-exec.rst

 .. option:: -r, --rank=IDSET

-   Target specific ranks in *IDSET*.
-Default is to target "all" ranks.
+   Target specific ranks, where *IDSET* is a set of zero-origin node ranks in RFC 22 format.
+If :option:`--jobid` is specified, the ranks are interpreted as an index into the list of nodes assigned to the job.
+Otherwise, they refer to the nodes assigned to the Flux instance.

+   The default is to target all ranks.
+As a special case, :option:`--rank=all` is accepted and behaves the same as the default.

 .. option:: -x, --exclude=IDSET

-   Exclude ranks in *IDSET*.
+   Exclude specific ranks.  *IDSET* is as described in :option:`--rank`.

 .. option:: -j, --jobid=JOBID

-   Use the job shell exec service for job *JOBID* instead of the broker's exec service.
-The default *IDSET* will be set to the nodes assigned to the job, and the :option:`--rank` and :option:`--exclude` options are applied relative to this set.
+   Run *COMMAND* on the nodes allocated to *JOBID* instead of the nodes assigned to the Flux instance.

+   This uses the exec service embedded in :man1:`flux-shell` rather than :man1:`flux-broker`.

+   The interpretation of :option:`--rank` and :option:`--exclude` is adjusted as noted in their descriptions.
 For example, :option:`flux exec -j ID -r 0` will run only on the first node assigned to *JOBID*, and :option:`flux exec -j ID -x 0` will run on all nodes assigned to *JOBID* except the first node.

+   This option is only available when the job owner is the same as the Flux instance owner.

 .. option:: -v, --verbose